TokTok/spec/spec.md

 being stored in the lists.
 Decreasing these delays would do the opposite.

-If the 8 nodes closest to each public key were increased to 16 it would increase the bandwidth usage, might increase hole punching efficiency on symmetric NATs (more ports to guess from, see Hole punching) and might increase the reliability.
+If the 8 nodes closest to each public key were increased to 16 it would increase the bandwidth usage, might increase hole-punching efficiency on symmetric NATs (more ports to guess from, see Hole-punching) and might increase the reliability.
 Lowering this number would have the opposite effect.

 When receiving a send node packet, toxcore will check if each of the received